-- Perry POE in northern Utah has both north and southbound operations on I-15. - Echo POE in northeastern Utah near the Wyoming border, operates westbound on I-80. - Wendover POE in northwestern Utah near the Nevada border, east and west bound operations on I-80. - St. George POE in southern Utah near the Arizona border, has north and southbound operations on I-15.
+- Perry POE in northern Utah has both north and southbound operations on I-15.
+Perry has two supervisors and 11 Level I and Level III qualified agents and inspectors. - Echo POE in northeastern Utah near the Wyoming border, operates westbound on I-80.
+Echo has two supervisors and seven Level I and Level III qualified agents and inspectors. - Wendover POE in northwestern Utah near the Nevada border, east and westbound operations on I-80.
+Wendover has two supervisors and seven Level I and Level III qualified agents and inspectors. - St. George POE in southern Utah near the Arizona border, has north and southbound operations on I-15.
+St. George has two supervisors and 10 Level I and Level III qualified agents and inspectors.

 These ports are staffed seven days a week, up to 20 hours a day.
-They see mostly interstate traffic and are equipped with PrePass and Drivewyze bypass systems, and with 360 Smart View technology to help determine the most help needed vehicles to bring in to inspect.
+They see largely interstate traffic and are equipped with PrePass and Drivewyze bypass systems.
+We also have 360 Smart View technology that assists us in making the best possible decisions as to which vehicles and drivers should be inspected.
+We also use experience and a visual look at equipment, stickers, etc. to make informed decisions on inspections.
 They have port agents that are CVSA Level III certified and Inspectors that are Level I CVSA certified.

-Our other four smaller, staffed ports are located at:
+Our other four smaller staffed ports are located at:

-- Daniels POE, near Heber City, Utah in eastern Utah, on US-40 has both east and western operations. - Kanab POE, near Kanab, Utah, on US-89, both east and westbound operations is near the Arizona border. - Monticello POE, near Monticello, Utah and the intersection of US-191 and US 49, in the south central part of Utah near the Colorado border. - Peerless POE near Price, Utah is located on US-6, in central Utah operates both east and westbound.
+- Daniels POE, near Heber City, Utah in eastern Utah, on US-40 has both east and westbound operations.
+Daniels has a supervisor and two qualified Level I inspectors. - Kanab POE, near Kanab, Utah, on US-89, both east and westbound operations is near the Arizona border.
+Kanab has a supervisor and one Level III qualified agent. - Monticello POE, near Monticello, Utah and the intersection of US-191 and US 491, in the south-central part of Utah near the Colorado border.
+Monticello has a supervisor and two Level I qualified inspectors. - Peerless POE near Price, Utah is located on US-6, in central Utah operates both east and westbound.
+Peerless has a supervisor and a total of five qualified agents and inspectors.

-These smaller ports are also staffed with CVSA Level I and Level III certified inspectors, but with smaller staffs.
+These smaller ports are also staffed with CVSA Level I and Level III certified inspectors, but with small staffs.
 These facilities are open traditionally five days per week, 10 to 12 hours per day.
 They will change up hours of operation to keep an eye on nighttime traffic for off-hours enforcement.
 Their traffic is a mix of interstate and intrastate movements.